meryemmhamdi1/GMR_ADA_Project/README.md

 | 23/01 - 29/01 | Final Preparation of the report and the symposium |  | Mini-Symposium (Group Poster/ Report)  End of January (TBD)

+### Note
+This is a tentative plan, the Deliverables and the Timeplan might change a little bit as we start working on the project and exploring the data.
+We will adjust this proposal if we decide to make some changes.